freeCodeCamp/freeCodeCamp/guide/english/css/background-opacity/index.md

 ---
 ## Background Opacity

 The opacity property specifies the opacity/transparency of an element, that is, the degree to which the content behind the element is visible.
+Note that all child elements contained inside the given element will, by default, inherit the set opacity of the parent element.

 The opacity property can take a value from 0.0 - 1.0.
 The lower value, the more transparent: